 These can include the:

-For a large derriere, you have the choice to cover it, for example, the long jacket and pant suit style or other loose fitting clothing.
+For a large derriere, you have the choice to cover it, for example, a long jacket and pantsuit style or other loose fitting clothing.

 Clothing For A Dowagers Hump

-Yoga is an excellent way to help you understand your body and the interconnectivity your muscle groups play to your wellbeing.
+Yoga is an excellent way to help you understand how your muscle groups are interconnected and can help with your overall well being.

 Fashion Inspiration for Mature Ladies